jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/NewAndDeleteOperators/task.md

 What is the difference between `malloc/free` and `new/delete`?

-The most important one is that the `new` and `delete` operators call the constructor and destructor correspondingly.
+The most important difference is that the `new` and `delete` operators call the constructor and destructor, respectively.
-The `malloc` and `free` function do not call constructors or destructors, they are used merely to allocate raw memory blocks.
+The `malloc` and `free` functions do not call constructors or destructors;
+they are used merely to allocate raw memory blocks.

-To witness the difference between the two, we ask you to complete the following task.
+To highlight the difference between the two, we ask you to complete the following task.
-Given the `Book` class defined in `book.hpp` file, create an object of this class using `new`/`delete` syntax in `newAndDeleteBook` function, and then try to create an object using `malloc`/`free` syntax in `mallocAndFreeBook` function.
+Given the `Book` class defined in the `book.hpp` file, create an object of this class using `new`/`delete` syntax in the `newAndDeleteBook` function, and then try to create an object using `malloc`/`free` syntax in the `mallocAndFreeBook` function.